mono/CocosSharp/README.txt

-This is a divergent repository from the cocos2d/cocos2d-x-for-xna repository that was originally created for XNA.
+This is a fork of github.com/totallyevil/cocos2d-xna into the Mono Organization.
+The cocos2d-xna project is a divergent repository from the cocos2d/cocos2d-x-for-xna repository that was originally created for XNA but was later abandoned.

+We are as of February 2013 actively working on this tree.

 There are many differences between cocos2d-xna and cocos2d-x-for-xna.
 This repository reflects the cocos2d-xna source base which was written for .NET and C#.
 Attributes and